Frequently Asked Questions About Growth, Thyroid, and Hormone Care

 What is hypothyroidism?

 Hypothyroidism is a condition in which the thyroid is underactive and does not produce enough thyroid hormone.
-Hypothyroidism symptoms can include fatigue, feeling cold, constipation, dry skin, and slower body processes, and a blood test is needed to confirm it.

 What is hyperthyroidism?